vertcoin-project/VertDocs/docs/BuyingVertcoin/How-to-buy-Vertcoin.md

 ### LiteBit
 If you don't want to use Coinbase and Bittrex, you can also use [LiteBit](https://litebit.eu).
 Here it is possible to buy and sell Vertcoin (and other coins) without converting to Bitcoin first.
 There is a catch however: LiteBit uses a "spread" between buying and selling prices of about 5%.
 Therefore, buying Vertcoin will be about 5% more expensive and selling will also be about 5% under the actual value.

+Please observe that you also can buy LiteBit Credits from the same site.
+Each LiteBit Credit costs 1 Eur.
+The upside of using LiteBit Credits is that if you directly wire, or send via SEPA, money from your bank account to LiteBit it'll buy from that exact moments price.
+This in cryptocurrency can mean huge difference for you as a buyer.
+By using LiteBit Credits you as a buyer can choose the exact moment to buy, and at a better price hopefully.
+As with cryptocurrencies, you have the freedom to sell your unused LiteBit Credits back to the exchange at a very slight loss, if you later on decide against investing.

 #### Creating an account
 Creating an account requires basic details like your name and e-mail address.
 Then there are tier 1, 2 and 3 validations to ensure you are a real person.
 This varies from bank account validation to copying a bill or bank note for address validation.
 The validation you have completed, influences the maximum trading amount.
 The process is relatively straightforward and can be done in a couple of minutes.